 A survey was completed last summer relating to 'what is school readiness' which all our staff and many of our parents took part in.
 Follow this link below for a full report with a summary and recommendations.

 The survey responses confirmed that all respondents recognise that personal, social and emotional development (being able to share and relate to others and feeling confident) and self-help skills (being able to go to the toilet, dress and feed yourself) are key to being ready to learn and play in school.
 Communication and language skills also ranked highly in responses, recognising how important it is that children can listen and respond to adults and make their needs and feelings known.
 These aspects form the majority of the 10 keys to unlocking school readiness identified in this report.
+More information can be found here.

 Here are the 10 keys for unlocking school readiness if you child is developing typically for their age.